 Restoring a backup may take some time, depending on the size of the database.
-In general, it may take as much as three times as long to restore a database as it does to create a backup.
-The amount of time needed should be considered before restoring a database, as the process should never be force quit and all MacPractice Terminals should be logged out for the entire backup restoration process.
+In general, restoring a backup can take as long as three times the length of time to create a backup.
+The amount of time needed should be considered before restoring a database, as the process must never be force quit and all MacPractice Terminals will by necessity be logged out for the entire backup restoration process.

-With the backup to be restored on an external drive, or other media connected to the MacPractice Server, open the MacPractice Login window and the Database Connection Configuration Drawer.
+When you have located the backup you wish to restore, and have placed it on the MacPractice server, you are ready to begin.
+Open the MacPractice Login window and click on the gear icon in the upper right corner, visible in the screenshot below.
 Enter the computer's administrator username and password to unlock the Database Connection Configuration settings.
 Click the Restore button to start the restore process.

 From the resulting window, select the backup to restore, then click Open to continue the process.
 MacPractice will notify you that restoring this backup will overwrite previous data.
 If you have confirmed the previous backup is copied elsewhere, click Restore to continue the restoration process.